edmundhung/workaholic-site-template/content/plugins.md

 ## Built-in plugins

-Workaholic provides a list of [plugins](https://github.com/edmundhung/workaholic/tree/main/src/plugins) by default:
+Workaholic provides a list of [plugins](https://github.com/edmundhung/workaholic/tree/main/src/plugins) by default, they include

 - `plugin-frontmatter`: Parse the front matter as `metadata` with the markdown content kept as `value`
-- `plugin-json`: Extract the `metadata` from the JSON data and repack the remaining data in `value`
+- `plugin-json`: Extract the **metadata** property from the JSON data as `metadata` and keep the rest in `value`
-- `plugin-toml`: Parse TOML as JSON and extract the `metadata` key as `Metadata`, keeping the rest as `value`
+- `plugin-toml`: Parse TOML as JSON and process the JSON data as `plugin-json`
 - `plugin-yaml`: Similar to `plugin-toml`, parsing YAML as JSON instead
-- `plugin-list`: Create a list entry per directory with a query option to include entries in subfolders (default: `false`)
+- `plugin-list`: Create an index per directory.
+Provide a query option `includeSubfolders` to control if  entries in subfolders are counted or not (default: `false`)

 These plugins will be set only if you have no `plugins` configured in the `wrangler.toml`.
-When you start adding any custom plugin, you are required to specify them yourself by specifying the `source` as **@workaholic/core/src/plugins/:plugin-name**.
+When you start adding any other custom plugin, you are required to specify all plugins including the above plugins yourself.
+You can specify the built-in plugins with `source = @workaholic/core/src/plugins/:plugin-name`.

 ## Plugin interface